Career Technical Education (CTE) and High School Articulation: Earn College Credit for High School Courses

 By developing high-demand career skills, students are given a competitive edge and are likely to be more successful members of the workforce.
 Rigorous CTE programs also provide college prep students with opportunities to apply academic content in real-world applications.
-Articulation is the alignment and comparability of courswork between two levels of education, such as high school and community college.
+Articulation is the alignment and comparability of coursework between two levels of education, such as high school and community college.
 It is established through discipline specific faculty-to-faculty collaboration.
-For example, FLC FIre Technology instructors meet with their high school counterparts to confirm that concepts and skills being taught in the high school Fire Technology courses are comparable to those of the college.
-Once the determiniation is made that the coursework is sufficiently similar, formal articulation agreements can be established.
+For example, FLC Fire Technology instructors meet with their high school counterparts to confirm that concepts and skills being taught in the high school Fire Technology courses are comparable to those of the college.
+Once the determination is made that the coursework is sufficiently similar, formal articulation agreements can be established.

 Articulation Benefits - A Win-Win

-CTE faculty collaborate, share resources, conduct joint advisories, and update and align curriculum, which provide students with relevant career skills and a smooth transition to postsecondary and career success.
+CTE faculty collaborate, share resources, conduct joint advisories, and update and align curriculum, which provide students with relevant career skills and a smooth transition to post-secondary and career success.

 High schools are better able to attract, motivate, and retain students in articulated Career Pathway courses when they offer opportunities for advanced placement in college courses for credit.